HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 	'''
 ```
 Copy and past the variable template declaration, replacing each of the data field names ("Name", "Year", and "Count" in this example) with those which match the data fields of the Django model you're working with, preserving the double quotation marks, and changing the letter after each % to match the type of the expected value.
 To clarify, "Name", "Year", and "Count" are both the names of attributes for each data point in Django and the names of the properties I used in geoJSON, which I found helped keep things straight!
-<strong> It is important to keep the leading \ and opening/closing ''' (triple-single-quotes) so Mapbox can read everything properly </strong>.
+<strong> It is important to keep the leading \ and opening/closing ''' (triple-single-quotes) so Mapbox can read everything properly.</strong>

 Note the level of precision here: variable names in quotes, spaces after each colon, <strong> AND a comma following the close curly brace </strong> to anticipate that another data point will follow it.